andrewiggins/rfcs/extensibility-model.md

 - hydrate compile option: svelte
 - hydrate runtime function: inferno, react, angular, vue

+## Goal

+In order to keep preact/core lean, I'd like to consider we only build minimal component support into core (no react lifecycle, no hooks).
+This change means we need a good public options API for building component extensions.
+This document is one WIP proposal at what that API might look like.

+I'd imagine core would have some very basic support for basic function components if no other extensions handles the component first (perhaps something similar to [little-vdom](https://gist.github.com/marvinhagemeister/8950b1032d67918d21950b3985259d78#file-little-vdom-decompiled-js-L46)?)

+I'd think the `preact` npm package would auto-include support for class component so that existing apps can easily can migrate over.

 ## Proposal

 ### Public "Internal" shape

+We need to expose some properties publicly on the Internal so that Preact extensions can operate on it.

 - type
 - props